ziqbal/compCode/README.md

 Generate codes for competitions, coupons , vouchers etc.

-Use the gen.php to generate your codes.
+Use the gen.php script to generate your codes.

 Modify the relevant variables to change the number of codes you require etc.